 If you turn on CBO, Facebook will distribute your budget “optimally” between ad sets to get the most results.
 So, you could set a $50 daily budget with CBO using two ad sets, and Facebook will move budget between those ad sets based on the results each one generates.

 If you don’t use CBO, you would set individual budgets at the ad set level.
 Here, of course, you are given more control.
-Maybe you are okay spending more per action for a particular audience.
+Maybe you are okay spending more per action for a particular This is the group of people who can potentially see your ads.
+You help influence this by adjusting age, gender, location, detailed targeting (interests and behaviors), custom audiences, and more.
+More.
 Maybe you don’t trust Facebook’s optimization.

 I prefer the control, but I will occasionally experiment with CBO, particularly if the audiences are similar in size.